-With a career mark of 255-91-37, a .714 winning percentage -- Roeders has proven he can coach a team that knows how to win.
-The Golden Eagles have posted winning season each of the last 17 seasons and have won no fewer than 11 games.
-He has guided MU to ten NCAA Tournament appearances and advanced as far as the Sweet 16 three times (2005, 2010, 2012).
+With a career mark of 302-119-46, a .795 winning percentage -- Roeders has proven he can coach a team that knows how to win.
+The Golden Eagles have finished the each of their 21 campaigns under Roeders .500-or-better and only once have failed to reach double digit victories.
+He has guided MU to 13 NCAA tournament appearances and advanced as far as the Sweet 16 three times (2005, 2010, 2012).

-During his tenure, Roeders has produced 101 all-conference, 58 all-region, and 11 All-America selections.
-His teams have won eight regular-season conference titles, including four consecutive BIG EAST American Division crowns, and three tournament championships.
-In 11 NCAA Tournaments, Roeders owns a 6-2-2 record when those games are played at Valley Fields, 9-8-4 overall.
+During his tenure, Roeders has produced 122 all-conference, 67 all-region, and 12 All-America selections.
+His teams have won 10 regular-season conference titles, including five consecutive BIG EAST regular season crowns from 2009-2013, and four tournament championships, including back-to-back titles in 2012 and 2013.
+In 13 NCAA tournaments, Roeders owns a 6-3-2 record when those games are played at Valley Fields and 9-8-4 overall.

-2012 was a record-setting year for the Marquette women's soccer program as they compiled an 18-2-3 record, the third-most wins in program history, and recorded a program and NCAA best 17 shutouts.
+The 2012 season was a record-setting year for the Marquette women's soccer program as it compiled an 18-2-3 record, the third-most wins in program history, and recorded a program and NCAA best 17 shutouts.
 The Golden Eagles won their fourth consecutive BIG EAST American Division Championship and a first-ever BIG EAST Tournament Championship.

 MU went unbeaten in conference play last season with a 9-0-1 BIG EAST record and shutout opponents in each of the nine victories.
 The Golden Eagles had an unbeaten streak of 17 games in 2012, as the season came to a close on penalty kicks in the NCAA Sweet 16 round.
 Marquette had not lost a game since Sept.
 9.